arpitbatra123/personal-website/posts/lyrics-that-go-beyond-words.md

 Darling, who cares about what will be our fate,
 Death could be the worst thing to get to me.
-We'll say that death was but a dream,and laugh at our fate, and laugh at our fate.
+We'll say that death was but a dream, and laugh at our fate, and laugh at our fate.

 ## [अनकही](https://www.youtube.com/watch?v=DR0S-ocAmvo)